mukeshkannanpk/NBA_Utilities/README.md

 ## Overview

-During an internship with the **Training and Placement Cell**, our team encountered a massive bottleneck in the NBA documentation process:
+During my internship with the **Training and Placement Cell of Bannari Amman Institute of Technology**, our team encountered a massive bottleneck in the NBA documentation process:

 - Over **1500+ PDFs** had to be manually downloaded from Google Drive links listed in Google Sheets.
 - This required days of repeated clicking, organizing, and naming.